raortega3/raortega3.github.io/_pages/about.md

 ---
 ![Me](images/5E56ED9E-2616-4950-9A30-C7FF45DA4356_1_105_c.jpeg){:height="200px" width="200px"}
 =======
 Hello!
-I am currently an MD-PhD student in the MSTP at Einstein College of Medicine.
+I am currently an MD-PhD student in the MSTP at the Albert Einstein College of Medicine.